Position

 Responsibilities:

-• Develop and implement investment strategies to achieve the organization's financial objectives.
+• Develop and implement investment strategies in line with clients' or organization's goals.

 • Conduct market research and analysis to identify investment opportunities.